pjlantz/findings/libupnp.md

 ## Details
 There is a NULL pointer dereference in the function `FindServiceControlURLPath` in `genlib/service_table/service_table.c`.

 A segmentation fault occurs if the string `controlURLPath` is NULL.
-This crash can be triggered by sending a malformed `SUBSCRIBE` or `UNSUBSCRIBE` using any of the attached files.
+This crash can be triggered by sending a malformed `SUBSCRIBE` or `UNSUBSCRIBE` using any of the attached files [2,3].

 ```
 cat <subscribe/unsubscribe>.txt | nc <ip> 49152